fwolfst/aoc/2020/README.md

 It doesnt.
 Curious if I hit max integer size though.
 Still didnt solve.
 Diphotonic functions.
 Fun, but need more time to sink into the issue.
 One way might be to calculate a non integer solution and scale it up.
+After trying brute-force with narrowing down the solution space and scribbling formulas down to papers, this is the first time during AOC where I extracted some plain utility functions in another file to do some experiments.

 ### Puzzle 27 (day14)
 Binary stuff.
 This time learn about printf %b and String.to_i/Integer.to_s